luiscoco/NodeJS_Express_MongoDB-Sample1/README.md

 }
 ```

-Run the applicaiton with the command:
+Run the application with the command:

 ```
 node app.js